Teacher Licensure in Massachusetts

 All Field Study I placements require a complete PBTL application submitted to the Office of Graduate Admissions prior to the start of the semester of placement.
 All field experience placements in public schools require also an application for that field experience and are made only by the FSU Coordinator of Field Placements, not by students.

-Participation in Field Study I requires completion or enrollment in either PBTL 992 or PBTL 910.
+Participation in Field Study I requires completion or enrollment in either EDIL 910 or EDIL 920.
 With more than 350 Framingham State University students visiting public schools each semester, university-school relations require sensitive and time-consuming arrangements.

-Applications must be submitted in person to the Education Department’s Field Placement office by October 1 for spring semester and February 15 for fall semester placements.
+Applications must be submitted to the Field Experience Office by October 1 for spring and February 15 for fall experiences.

 Q Suppose I wish to earn a license in a specific subject and I don’t have Framingham State University's required preparation in that subject?